Cucumis melo: Nutrition

-Per 100 gram serving, cantaloupe melons provide 34 calories and are a rich source (defined as at least 20% of daily value, or DV) of both vitamin A (68% DV) and vitamin C (61% DV).
-Other nutrients are at a negligible level.
-Melons are 90% water and 9% carbohydrates, with less than 1% each of protein and fat.
+For a reference amount of 100 g, a raw cantaloupe melon provides 34 calories and is a rich source (defined as at least 20% of Daily Value, DV) of both vitamin A and vitamin C; other micronutrients are at a negligible level.
+A raw melon is 90% water and 9% carbohydrates, with less than 1% each of protein and fat.

 Uses

 In addition to their consumption when fresh, melons are sometimes dried.
 Other varieties are cooked, or grown for their seeds, which are processed to produce melon oil.
 Still other varieties are grown only for their pleasant fragrance.
 The Japanese liqueur Midori is flavored with melon.

+It was once a frequently cultivated plant in Tonga (katiu) as a snack and its flowers used for leis, but has since been extirpated.

 History

 There is debate among scholars whether the abattiach in The Book of Numbers 11:5 refers to a melon or a watermelon.
 Both types of melon were known in Ancient Egypt and other settled areas.
 Some botanists consider melons native to the Levant and Egypt, while others place the origin in Persia, India or Central Asia, thus the origin is uncertain.
 Researchers have shown that seeds and rootstocks were among the goods traded along the caravan routes of the Ancient World.
 Several scientists support an African origin, and in modern times wild melons can still be found in several African countries in East Africa like Ethiopia, Somalia and Tanzania.

 Melon was domesticated in West Asia and over time many cultivars developed with variety in shape and sweetness.
-Iran, India, Uzbekistan, Afghanistan and China become centers for melon production.
+Iran, India, Uzbekistan, Afghanistan and China became centers for melon production.
 Melons were consumed in Ancient Greece and Rome.